manishkumarbohra/mkb_cancel_qut_expired/mkb_so_signature/README.md

 Usage:
 ------

-In the sales order, you can select multiple Quotation/Quotation Sent to convert into confirm in bulk.
+* In the user profile add the use signature
+* This app allows to add the users signature in Sale/Quotation Reports

 Authors:
 --------